So you’ve discovered the wonders of hiking with your small dog? Good for you!

 Breaking the rules can lead to fines in some areas, it can lead to dog fights on the trail, and other trial users will expect the dogs they encounter will be restrained (maybe they are allergic or have an anxious dog that doesn’t like being approached by a strange dog).

-At the very least, if you choose to hike with your dog off-leash anyway, leash your dog or hold onto their harness when you see others approaching.
+At the very least, if you choose to hike with your small dog off-leash anyway, leash your dog or hold onto their harness when you see others approaching.

 Keep your music to yourself